DLAIE/2025-LeaderboardContest/README.md

 **Prizes include:**

 - **One pair of WanB Signature AirPod Pros** that I've been waiting to use as a prize..
-- Swag from the BDAIC, WandB, Hugging Face, and/or other organizations.
+- Swag from the BDAIC, CoreWeave, and/or other organizations.
 - / **TBD**.

 ## Tips for Success